-However, there are always going to be those certain nitpicky rules that many condominium owners view as unnecessary or intrusive into their use and enjoyment of their individual condominium unit.
+However, there are always going to be those certain nit-picky rules that many condominium owners view as unnecessary or intrusive into their use and enjoyment of their individual condominium unit.
 Many residents become quite annoyed with parking rules, notice of overnight guest rules, and overly restrictive pet regulations, just to name a few.
-Usually such rules are valid and each condominium resident must adhere to them.
-However, on occasion rules may be enacted improperly.
+Usually such Rules and Regulations are valid and each condominium resident must adhere to them.
+Sometimes, on occasion Rules and Regulations may be enacted improperly.
 For a rule to be valid, the Board of Directors must have the authority to enact the rule.
-The Declaration of Condominium or other governing documents must give the Board of Directors the authority to make the rule.
+The Declaration of Condominium or other governing documents, such as the Bylaws must give the Board of Directors the authority to make the Rules and Regulations.

-Additionally, the rule must not conflict with rights conferred in the Declaration of Condominium, other governing documents, or Chapter 718 of the Florida Statutes.
-Finally, the rule must be reasonable, in that it must be in furtherance of a legitimate purpose of the Association.
-If the Board of Directors decides to change certain rules, they must follow the criteria discussed above, and also give proper notice for the meeting in which rules are to be changed, as required under the Florida Condominium Act.
+Additionally, the Rules and Regulations must not conflict with rights conferred in the Declaration of Condominium, other governing documents, or Chapter 718 of the Florida Statutes.
+Finally, the Rules and Regulations must be reasonable, in that it must be in furtherance of a legitimate purpose of the Association.
+If the Board of Directors decides to change certain Rules and Regulations, they must follow the criteria discussed above, and also give proper notice for the meeting in which the Rules and Regulations are to be changed, as required under the Florida Condominium Act.

-Should you have any questions regarding condominium association rules affecting you, The Law Office of Ryan S. Shipp, PLLC is here to help you with all of your condominium association needs.
-Call us today @ (561) 699-0399 to set-up an appointment to come visit us at our Lantana, Florida office location.
+Should you have any questions regarding your condominium association’s Rules and Regulations affecting you, The Law Office of Ryan S. Shipp, PLLC is here to help you with all of your condominium association needs.
+Call us today @ 561.699.0399 to set-up your in-office consultation to visit us at our Lantana, Florida office location.
 We are located at 814 W. Lantana Rd.
 Suite 1, Lantana Florida 33462.

 You may be interested in seeing some of our other legal posts on Florida Associations.
 For your convenience, Please see links below.